-There are a series of options that restrict the traceability to specified connector types; these can be set to alter what is displayed in the window.
+There is a series of options that restrict traceability to specified connector types; these options can be set to alter what is displayed in the window.
 The options are available from the toolbar at the top of the window.

-Learn more The Traceability Window
+Learn more about the Traceability Window

-about the Traceability Window
+The Traceability Window